infyProductions/fortune-hugots/README.md

     `fortune filhugots`

 ## Installing fortune-hugots in Termux (or use it as an alias)
-1. Use the following command to clone the repository to your current directory:
+1. Use the following command to clone the repository to your current (home) directory:

     `git clone https://github.com/CedMIX-Productions/fortune-hugots`